-Why Your Org Needs DLP for Slack: Ensuring Long-Term Data Security
+Why Your Org Needs DLP for Slack: Ensuring Long-Term Data Protection

 Cloud security requires long-term investments to get right.
 Today’s demands of remote work and collaboration across teams are forcing security leaders to make fast decisions about which business tools they should allow their orgs to adopt.

 Data loss prevention (DLP) is a good way to support cybersecurity policies that will safeguard sensitive data and perform at the highest levels of security over the long haul.
 In a previous post, we covered five ways that DLP for Slack supports essential cybersecurity initiatives for everyday safety, like staying in compliance and detecting unstructured data.